 And I was real excited and in a hurry to get his this whipped up- afterall, I had been waiting all day!
 So, I did not measure exact amounts.
 I just poured the dark chocolate almond milk until it looked like the right amount- probably somewhere around 1 and a 1/2 cups.

-I blended that all together and it was looking good- but, I wanted a little more peanut putter, so I went ahead and added a dollop.
+I blended that all together and it was looking good- but, I wanted a little more peanut butter, so I went ahead and added a dollop.
 (When it comes to peanut butter- the more the merrier to me.)
-I was happy with the consistency of this mixture- however, a couple ice cubes blended in there would have beefed it up.
+I was happy with the consistency of this mixture- however, a couple of ice cubes blended in there would have beefed it up.

 And while we are here, I have to tell y’all about this new take on peanut butter I have found.
 There are lots and lots of things that the name brand does not matter- lots.
 But, I have found that peanut butter is not one.
-I have tried making my own peanut butter but it just wasn’t what I was used to… I am not going to apologize for not liking home-made peanut butter.
-Anyway. for a long time I ate Peter Pan whipped peanut butter and it was fine.
-But, my moma eats peanut butter like it’s her job.
-And for the past 10 months she has been spending lots of time at my house keeping Baby Bub (for free) while I work.
+I have tried making my own peanut butter but it just wasn’t what I was used to… I am not going to apologize for not liking homemade peanut butter.
+Anyway, for a long time, I ate Peter Pan whipped peanut butter and it was fine.
+But, my Moma eats peanut butter like it’s her job.
+And for the past 10 months, she has been spending lots of time at my house keeping Baby Bub (for free) while I work.
 So, I try to keep a few things that she likes in the pantry.
 She only eats Jif peanut butter.
 Period.
 Regular ole creamy Jif.
 Thanks for playing.
 Well, the other day- I happened upon whipped Jif.
 In my humble opinion, it is better than the Peter Pan whipped version- and get this, Moma loves it!
 She went out and bought 3 packages of it!
-One for my house as a back-up, one for my Aunt Martha and one to take home for herself.
+One for my house as a backup, one for my Aunt Martha, and one to take home for herself.
 So, if you happen upon it- check it out.

-Where was I? oh yeah, back to the
+Where was I?
+Oh yeah, back to the

 Skinny Shimmy Shake!
 This stuff turned out to be delicious!
 I loved it!
 I will certainly be having this treat regularly!
-As you can see from the photo, our servings were no where near monstrous, and yet it perfectly soothed my sweet tooth!
+As you can see from the photo, our servings were nowhere near monstrous, and yet it perfectly soothed my sweet tooth!
 Healthier sweet treat- check and check!